mongodb/mongo-ruby-driver/README.md

     if defined?(PhusionPassenger)
       PhusionPassenger.on_event(:starting_worker_process) do |forked|
         if forked
+          # Reset all connection objects.
+How you do this depends on where
+          # you keep your connection object.
+In any case, call the #connect
-          # Create new connection here
+          # method on the connection object.
+For example:
+          # CONN.connect
+          #
+          # If you're using MongoMapper:
+          # MongoMapper.connection.connect
         end
       end
     end

+In Unicorn, add this to your unicorn.rb file:

+    after_fork do |server, worker|
+      # Handle reconnection
+    end

-The above code should be put into a Rails initializer or other initialization script.
+The above code should be put into a Rails initializer or similar initialization script.

 ## String Encoding